mesfint/100-days-of-code/r1-log.md

 ### Thoughts:
 Creating Calculator sounds a little bit daunting at the begning, however deviding the functions of each button logically can make once life so easier.
 The buttons are devided into operators and symbols where each of them working same way.
 Therefore he uses only 6 functions to handle the over calculator operation.

-## 2. Image gallary slider
+## 2. Image gallery slider
- was the second project in this module.
-The gallary was built in two versions,i.
-Only vanila Js, ii.
-Is using third party librarys called "swiper.js and popmotion".
+ The Image gallery was the second project in this module.
+The gallary was built in two versions,
+ i.
+Only with  JS Vanilla
+ ii.
+Using third party librarys called [swiper.js](https://swiperjs.com/get-started/) and [popmotion/pure](https://popmotion.io/pure/).

 2.1     [Js Image gallary](https://github.com/mesfint/100-days-of-code/tree/master/codes/imageGallery)

 2.2     [Third party library version](https://github.com/mesfint/100-days-of-code/tree/master/codes/imageGallery_Library_Version)

 ### Thoughts:
-This project is relatively the easiest one.The main target in the project was DOM and add event listeners to buttons to trigger the forward and backward feature.
+This project is relatively the easier one.The main goal of the project was  to use DOM and add event listeners to buttons to trigger the forward(Next) and backward(Prev) features.Handling these events are the key.
+Understanding weather the image is the current active also deactivating the buttons when there is no more images left to scroll.
 ## 3. Dog viewer,
 This is  api based project where, the app consumes a simple  api json data from [dog api ](https://dog.ceo/dog-api/), and update the UI, based on the selected dog type from dropdown list.This type of project is the common in a daily rutine in a real developer job.
 - The app is developed in away that the selected dog image is rendered everytime a user clicks one from the list.